jkoshy01/sqlalchemy-challenge/README.md

 /api/v1.0/precipitation

-Convert the query results to a dictionary using date as the key and prcp as the value.
+Then you will Convert the query results to a dictionary using date as the key and prcp as the value.

 Return the JSON representation of your dictionary.